 What Is Pattern Play Collaborative Art?

-Offer creative freedom with a range of visual motifs
+• Provide open-ended creative freedom using a range of visual motifs

 Here are three teen-tested ideas for group art projects in secondary school settings.